 Who we are:

-At the moment we have six trustees, all with different experience and expertise.
+We have six trustees, all with different experience and expertise.

 Sarah Banks: A former solicitor and personal trainer with four children and a walled kitchen garden, Sarah has a lifelong interest in food and health.